Posted in:

 How many ISAs can you pay into in a year?

-Now that you know the answer to ‘how many ISAs can you open in a year’.
+Now that you know the answer to ‘How many ISAs can you open in a year’.
 In a similar way to the fact that you can only open one type of ISA per tax year, you can also only pay into one type of ISA in the same tax year.
 So, for example, you make a payment into a cash ISA, but you can’t open or make a payment into a second cash ISA in the same year.
 However, you can make contributions to each of the five variants of ISAs (6 if you include both types of Junior ISA).
 How much to invest in an ISA differs, but the total sum you invest across all types mustn’t exceed the £20,000 per annum cap.

-Let’s look at how many ISAs can you have registered in the UK in one tax year with the annual investments shown.
+Let’s look at how many ISAs you can have registered in the UK in one tax year with the annual investments shown.

 • Cash, Stocks and Shares and IFISAs – £20,000 in one type only or shared across all three.